-Treatments for HIV infection have improved since the 1980s, when HIV was first identified, and when infection meant a shorter lifespan and many medical complications.
+Treatments for HIV infection have improved since the 1980s, when HIV was first identified.
+Then, infection meant a shorter lifespan and many medical complications.
 Today patients are treated with highly active antiretroviral therapy (HAART), which stops the virus from replicating and suppresses the level of virus detected in the blood stream.
 Treatment with HAART also protects the immune system.

 However, HIV still can silently wreak havoc on the rest of the body’s systems.
 Many of the drugs in the HAART regimen do not to cross the blood-brain barrier, so patients are still particularly susceptible to brain cell damage.